vnsnippets/vnsnippets.github.io/content/articles/microservices-vs-monolithic/index.md

 The best architecture decisions are the ones that do not have to be made - the problem makes it clear on its own.

-> Si tou dimunn dn maryaz pou manz tou les sept cari, **met tou dans ene sel bol**.
+> Si tou dimunn dan maryaz pou manz tou les sept cari, **met tou dan ene sel bol**.
 >
-> Si ena pou manz gros pois, ena pa lai chouchou, ena pas lai kuccha - **plito separe li dan sept bol**
+> Si ena pou manz gros pois, ena pa lai chouchou, ena pa lai kuccha - **plito separe li dan sept bol**

 ## And it's a cheesy wrap.
 That concludes my thoughts on the subject.